8 best diamond alternatives that look like diamonds but might be better! Rosery Poetry

 Cons

 Of course, there are some potential downsides to diamond alternatives.
-In some cases, they are less hard and less durable.
+In some cases, they are not as hard and durable as natural diamonds.

 That might not sound like a big deal, but think about the stress placed on a piece of jewelry worn every day, especially a ring.
 It may bump or scrape into things, be run under water, etc.